 Lent against a garage door outside his mum’s house, wearing a roll neck 70s tracky top and the latest gold designer bracelet, Abe’s tache is able to steal the show from the hipster fashion and the ahead-of-his-time, Oasis-influenced, Burton’s-new-menswear-collection haircut.

-Van Den Ban’s steady career reached a peak and a simultaneous trough when his FC Amsterdam side played Koln in the quarter final of the 1974/75 UEFA Cup, but they were beaten 5-1 in the first leg and Van Den Ban was sent off for a second bookable offence.
+On the pitch, Van Den Ban’s steady career reached a peak and a simultaneous trough when his FC Amsterdam side played Koln in the quarter final of the 1974/75 UEFA Cup, as they were beaten 5-1 in the first leg and Van Den Ban was sent off for a second bookable offence.
 They would lose 8-3 on aggregate and the club disbanded eight years later following relegation to the second tier in 1978.

 Not done there, he went on to play for HFC Haarlem from 1976 to 1981 alongside a youthful Ruud Gullit.
-His career isn’t the element of his appeal that drew me in though.
-Instead, the beguiling tache which remained with him throughout his career, has been a near daily source of wonderment.
+But, his steady club career isn’t the perfectly manicured feature that makes him stand so distinctively out from the crowd.
+Instead, the captivating tache which remained with him throughout his career has been a near daily source of wonderment.

-And, even in moments of panic when he managed to lose the man he was supposed to be marking, former Dutch international midfielder, Dick Schoenaker (below), his moustache’s ability to remain the epitome of calm in a sweat-drenched, oh-shit surroundings of a defensive implosion show how otherworldly and gloriously out of time he was.~Image: Wikimedia Commons / Fotograaf is een onbekend~
+Even in moments of panic, when former Dutch international midfielder, Dick Schoenaker (below), managed to evade his attention, it was his moustache’s ability to remain the epitome of calm in the sweat-drenched, oh-shit surroundings of a defensive implosion that shows how otherworldly and gloriously out of time he and that cracking tache was.